Kashmiri Resistance

 Kashmiri Resistance: Terrorism or Insurgency

 Is the attack on the Indian Army vehicle in Poonch, claimed by Kashmiri resistance, an act of terrorism or insurgency?
-In recent news, an attack on an Indian Army vehicle in Poonch, Jammu, and Kashmir on 20th April 2023, has sparked a debate on whether it was an act of terrorism or an insurgency.
-Some argue that the attack is an act of terrorism, while others believe it is a legitimate response to the Indian occupation of Kashmir.
+In recent news, an attack on an Indian Army vehicle in Poonch, Jammu, and Kashmir on April 20, 2023, has sparked a debate.
+Some argue that the attack is an act of terrorism.
+Others believe it is a legitimate response to the Indian occupation of Kashmir.

 Kashmir: On India

-Historically, the Indian government’s policies on Kashmir have been highly controversial, and the scrapping of Articles 370 and 35A in August 2019 has only further ignited the already existing flames of the Kashmiri struggle for autonomy and self-determination.
-The move has been widely criticized as being counterproductive and only further fueling the resistance movement.
+Historically, the Indian government’s policies on Kashmir have been highly controversial.
+The scrapping of Articles 370 and 35A in August 2019 further ignited the Kashmiri struggle for autonomy and self-determination.
+Critics widely view the move as counterproductive, believing it only fuels the resistance movement further.

 For decades, the Indian government has occupied the region of Jammu and Kashmir, denying the Kashmiri people their right to self-determination.
 Now, the Indian government’s attempts to normalize the situation in Kashmir through events like the G20 are futile and misguided.